ajslater/codex/README.md

 - Navigate to the AUTHENTICATION AND AUTHORIZATION Users panel.
 - Select the `admin` user.
-- Change the admin password using the tiny "this form" link in the password section.
+- Change the admin password using the small "this form" link in the password section.
 - You may also change the admin user's name or anything else.
 - You may grant other users admin privileges by making them staff.